Maskedspade/JoinUsVic-V2/README.md

 ## Getting Started

+**WARNING: Please mind node version and use v.8.9.4.
+To use this version: run `nvm use 8.9.4`**

-1. Install dependencies: `npm install` in project root directory
+1. To setup React: install dependencies: `npm install` in project root directory
-2. Run the react app in the development mode by `npm start`
+    - To start your React server in development mode on PORT 3000: run `npm start`
+2. To setup Rails (server end): go to 'joinusvicdata-app' folder => run `bundle install`
+3. Create 2 new local databases in psql: run `psql` => run `CREATE DATABASE joinusvic;` & `CREATE DATABASE joinusvic_test;`

+**WARNING: If you're working with Vagrant or vitual machines, run `rails s -b 0.0.0.0` to bind**
+4. Now seed your database!!
+Run `bin/rails db:setup`
+    - To start your Rails server: run `rails s`

+### To View
-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+  * Open [http://localhost:3000](http://localhost:3000) to view it in the browser
-4.
+  * Open [http://localhost:8080](http://localhost:8080) to view it in the browser